VitalKrasilnikau/memcache/README.md

 Run the following line to start memory cache server on port 8080 and without MongoDB persistence:

 `$ ./main no-db`

+All the examples above run all the actors in the same process.
+If you want to run each actor as a node, you can use existing shell script to run the nodes first:

+`$ sudo /bin/bash ./start-nodes.sh`

+And then run the API with additional option:

+`$ ./main %PORT% no-db %ACTORS_NUMBER% remote`

 Press `CTRL-C` to stop the server.